 Or will you?
 It depends on two things.
-First, it depends on whether the body weight goal you've set is reasonable.
+First, it depends on whether the ideal weight you've set is reasonable.
 I've written previously about setting appropriate racing weight goals.
 Second, it depends on the means you use to reach your goal weight.
 There are right and wrong ways to lose weight as a runner.
 If you choose the wrong way, attaining your goal weight probably won't help you race better.
 By the same token, losing weight the right way will improve your race performance even if you don't reach your goal weight by those means.

 It's important to keep in mind that each runner's ideal racing weight is functionally defined.
 Your ideal racing weight is the weight at which you perform best.
 There's no theoretical method of calculating a runner's ideal racing weight that could possibly substitute for discovering it on the road or track.
 When you achieve the best race performance you're capable of, then by definition you're at your ideal racing weight, regardless of whether that weight is higher or lower than you might have expected.

 Body weight aside, you can only achieve your best possible race performance by training properly and maintaining a very high-quality diet.
 Of course, training properly and maintaining a very high-quality diet will also tend to make you leaner, but that's secondary.
 The main objective of your training and diet is to improve your fitness.
 Whatever happens to your body weight as a result of training properly and maintaining a high-quality diet is what should happen.
 This is one situation where the means are more important than the end.